-The internal auditor has no business relations with the Company or a related entity.
+The internal auditor has no business relations with the Company or a related entity, other than being an employee of the Company.
 The internal auditor holds two ordinary shares in a related AIG company.
 This shareholding may not affect his work in any way.